thanhnhatquangmai/PatternAnalysis-2025/recognition/ConvNeXt-s4934722/README.md

 ## Training Process

-The model was trained on the ADNI dataset using PyTorch framework.
+The model was trained on the ADNI dataset using the PyTorch framework.
 The model was trained for 450 epochs with early stopping based on validation loss to prevent overfitting.
 The AdamW optimizer was used to improve training stability and reduce overfitting through weight decay.
 Regularization schemes such as Label Smoothing [[7]](#label-smoothing) and Stochastic Depth [[4]](#stochastic-depth) were used to improve generalization.

 The main hyperparameters used in the training process are summarized in [Table 2](#hyperparameters)